 Waste Cells 1 through 3 do not have leachate collection systems.
-Waste Cells 1 and 2 are graded to drain to the southeast corner of Cell 2 where leachate discharges to an adjacent stormwater channel, as required by the 2000 permit under which they were constructed.
+Waste Cells 1 and 2 are graded to drain to the southeast corner of Cell 2 where leachate discharges to an adjacent stormwater channel, as required by the solid waste permit issued in 2000 under which they were constructed.